davidlaprade/davidlaprade.github.io/_posts/2018-11-23-my-biggest-doubt-about-btc.md

 Much as I might have this chair -- say -- I also have $1000.

-But, of course, when Facebook or Google or Experian get hacked, they can recover.
-They all have products

 This is an inherent difficulty when you try to make money out of software.